 Easy Thai salad

 If you love Thai food as much as I do, you'll devour this Thai-inspired chicken salad.
 The peanut, lime, and ginger dressing is made from scratch, and it's incredible.
 Pair it with crunchy cabbage, veggies, and fresh herbs, and you have one flavor-packed salad!
+I like to eat this one-year round since it has ingredients available all the time.

 Maybe the best part is how even picky eaters will enjoy it.
 This super simple salad will be a hit with your entire family.
 I like to consider it a salad for people who don't really like salad.
 It's that good.
+It's also packed with so much good stuff that it's filling enough to eat as a meal on its own.

 Everything you'll need